United States profile - Timeline

 The US announces plans to withdraw from the 1987 Intermediate-Range Nuclear Forces (INF) treaty, which restricts US and Russian short- and medium-range nuclear missiles, accusing Moscow of having violated its terms.

-2018 November - Opposition Democrats take control of House of Representatives in mid-term elections, thereby making it harder for President Trump's Republicans to pass legislation.
+2018 November - Opposition Democrats take control of House of Representatives in mid-term elections, making it harder for President Trump's Republicans to pass legislation.